 Here are things you need to review if you are a family facing this problem.

-On October 1st, the FAFSA form became eligible for the 2023-24 school year submission.
-For the 2023-234 FAFSA, parents and students will be using their 2021 tax return information.
-This is called Prior Prior, and 2021 is considered the base year.
+On October 1st, the FAFSA form became eligible for the 2025-26 school year submission.
+For the 2025-2026 FAFSA, parents and students will be using their 2023 tax return information.
+This is called Prior Prior, and 2023 is considered the base year.
 Under the current rules, the FAFSA needs to reflect the IRS tax information submitted for that base year.
-In most cases, it will need to be done using the FAFSA and IRS process called the Data Retrieval Tool or DRT.
+IRS partnered with the Department of Education (ED) to simplify the online process to apply for Free Application for Federal Student Aid (FAFSA).

-The colleges verify the FAFSA information through a process called Data Retrieval Tool or DRT.
-This FAFSA interface is with the IRS.
-The IRS and the DRT tool transfers the tax return information directly onto the FAFSA form.
+The colleges verify the FAFSA information through a process called Direct Data Exchange (DDX).
+Starting with the 2024-25 FAFSA, the retrieval of Federal Taxpayer Information by the IRS Data Retrieval Tool (DRT) was replaced by the IRS Direct Data Exchange (DDX).
+The IRS and the DDX tool transfers the tax return information directly onto the FAFSA form.
 To import this information, the tax information needs to match the input exactly.
 Before disbursing financial aid, colleges need to ensure that the information is reported correctly.

 The problem is that this imported information cannot be changed or even seen by the person who is submitting the FAFSA.
 This inability to see or change a person’s number was done to minimize personal identity issues that occurred a few years ago.